bablulawrence/starter-react-dotnetcore/README.md

 Building a React & ASP.NET Core app and deploying to Azure is rather straight forward.
 However building one ready ready for production can become quite complicated because you might want to:

-- Use additional services such as Azure Storage, Azure Search, Azure Redis cache and therefore need a scalable way to add the service APIs to your application code.
+- Use additional services like Azure Storage, Azure Search, Azure Redis cache and therefore need a scalable way to add the service APIs to your application code.
 - Implement best practices for accessing these services from your app, such as Azure Managed Service Identity(MSI) and Azure Key Vault.
 - Implement Authentication using Azure AD, Single Sign On(SSO), OpenId Connect, OAuth 2.0, MFA etc.
 - Fully automate provisioning of Azure resources.
 - Implement CI/CD.

 This is a template app, created with the intent of solving some of these problems, helpful for quick starting React & ASP.NET development in Azure.
 The core domain is kept as plain CRUD, so that it can be refactored to into your app quickly.
-Here are the key features :
+Key features are :

 - Single Page Application using React UI and ASP.NET Core API.
 - Entity Framework Core and code first migrations.